jorgebucaran/fisher/README.md

 The fishfile lists what you've installed, and it's automatically updated as you install / remove plugins.

-If you prefer, you can edit this file and run `fisher` to install missing plugins and dependencies.
+You can edit this file and run `fisher` to install missing plugins and dependencies.

 ### What is a plugin?

 A plugin is:

-1. a directory with one or more .fish functions either at the root level of the project or inside a functions directory
+1. a directory with one or more .fish functions at the root level of the project or inside a functions/ directory

 2. a theme or prompt: a fish_prompt.fish and/or fish_right_prompt.fish

-3. a snippet: one or more .fish files inside a directory named *conf.d*, run by fish at the start of the session
+3. a snippet: one or more .fish files inside a conf.d/ directory, run by fish at the start of the session

 ### How can I list plugins as dependencies to my plugin?

-Create a new fishfile at the root level of your project and write the plugin URL such as *github.com/owner/repo*.
+Create a new fishfile at the root level of your project and write the plugin URL like so *github.com/owner/repo*.

 ### Why am I receiving errors when running `fisher ls-remote`?